mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 The $n^2$ is the description of what we want: the squares.
 The $n = {0, ~ \dots, ~ 9}$ complements the description by saying where we get the values of $n$ from.
-The two, together, give me enough information to determine what are the contents of the object I'm building.
+The two, together, give us enough information to determine what are the contents of the object we're building.

+I can change the second part so that now I have 500 squares:

+$$
+\{n^2| ~ n = 0, ~ \dots, ~ 499\}
+$$

+I can also change the first part so that now I have 500 cubes:

+$$
+\{n^3| ~ n = 0, ~ \dots, ~ 499\}
+$$

+This notation provides a shortcut to define arbitrarily big sets in mathematics.
-In Python, we do a similar thing.
+In Python, we can do a similar thing.
-The description of what we want can be any expression whatsoever (for example, a function call, a method call, or a mathematical computation).
+The description of what we want can be any Python expression whatsoever (for example, a function call, a method call, or a mathematical computation).
-Then, the way we specify where we get the values from is via what looks like a `for` loop, by specifying an iterable from where we get the values:
+Then, the Python equivalent to the mathematical bit $n = 0, ~ \dots, ~ 499$ is a `for` loop specifying an iterable from where we get our values.

 ```py
 squares = [n ** 2 for n in range(10)]